Evidence Based Therapy & Coaching

 Why Evidence Based Therapy is Important

-Furthermore, even among educated, licensed professionals there is a wide range of variability in approches and effectiveness.
-Take care to learn about the approach of your therapist before getting involved with someone who might recommend a form of “treatment” that may not be helpful to you such as past life regression, or sessions that focus exclusively on dream analysis, or “spiritual counseling” (particularly if it is not congruent with your belief system).
+However, there are types of therapy that can create confusion and harm, particularly if they have a pseudo-spiritual or supernatural bent.
+Even among educated, licensed professionals there is a wide range of variability in approaches and effectiveness.
+It is not hard to wander into the office of a credentialed, licensed mental health professional, only to learn (several sessions in) that they feel you could benefit from a form of “treatment” that may not be helpful to you, such as past life regression, therapies that purport to “change your energy,” contacting spirit guides, encouraging magical thinking, sessions that focus exclusively on dream analysis, or “spiritual counseling” (particularly if it is not congruent with your belief system).

 Types of Evidence Based Therapy